 Finally, the court discussed the doctor’s failure to assess the plaintiff using the Mandarin version of the Wechsler Adult Intelligence Scale (WAIS), despite the fact that this test would have been more applicable to someone born and raised in China.
 In fact, the doctor testified that none of the tests he used to evaluate the plaintiff had been deemed appropriate by native speakers of Mandarin.

 The court likewise discredited another one of plaintiff’s doctors who also used a Mandarin Chinese interpreter associated with the law firm representing the plaintiff.
 The court held that the doctor’s “failure to ensure that the translator was qualified and unbiased call[ed] into question the reliability of his assessment of [the plaintiff], particularly when it was based on her subjective complaints.”

 Furthermore, the court held that the plaintiff did not prove that her claimed disability lasted as long as she said it did.
 Specifically, the court noted that even though the plaintiff had been hospitalized in China for mental health issues, none of the physicians from China appeared at trial to testify that her hospitalization was due to the injuries she sustained from her encounter with the officer.

-Failure to Use Qualified Interpreters and Translators to Treat Mandarin-Speaking Plaintiff
+Failure to Use Qualified Medical Interpreters and Healthcare Translators to Treat Mandarin-Speaking Plaintiff